Twelve Time Zones

 We high school classmates gathered together to hug and smile, laugh and shriek, dance and sing, remember, reminisce and recall our "happy days" at William Howard Taft High School in The Bronx, New York.
 (New Yorkers like to be brief; we simply say, "I went to Taft.")

-Naturally, no one has changed.
+Naturally, no one has changed since 1958.
 Not a bit.
 But just in case, the reunion organizers provided everyone with a button with the clearly recognizable teen-age portrait from our high school yearbook, a photo taken oh so many, many years ago.
-(Don't ask).

 I attended all the events.
 I was happy to be among my old friends and classmates.
 But more than happy, I was proud.